wwtkddnjsww/SITUA-CQ/README.md

 1) 'src/Simulation Result Experiment'
     - the effect of accuracy

+If you want to generate the non-iid data distribution for each client, please refer to 'src/distribution_generator.py'

 ## References
 [1] S. Seo, J. Lee, H. Ko, and S. Pack,